 - Do not stop taking this medicine unless your doctor instructs you to do so.

 Possible adverse reactions to this medicine

 The most commonly reported adverse reactions include itch, rash, skin eruption, redness, liver disorder, vomiting, diarrhea, gastritis, loose stool, nausea, stomatitis, heartburn, constipation, gastric distress, abdominal pain, epigastric pain, abdominal bloating, cough, dizziness, insomnia, cerebral infarction (sudden paralysis of arm/leg or face on one side, numbness, speech difficulties, vision disturbance, consciousness disorder), pneumonia, headache, general malaise and herpes zoster.
 If any of these symptoms occur, consult with your doctor or pharmacist.

 The symptoms described below are rarely seen as initial symptoms of the adverse reactions indicated in brackets.
 If any of these symptoms occur, stop taking this medicine and see your doctor immediately.

 - muscle pain, lassitude, reddish brown urine [rhabdomyolysis, myopathy, immune-mediated necrotizing myopathy]

-- nausea/vomiting, general malaise, yellowing of the skin and the whites of the eyes [hepatitis fulminant, hepatitis, hepatic function disorder, jaundice]
+- nausea/vomiting, general malaise, yellowing of the skin and the white of eyes [fulminant hepatitis, hepatitis, liver dysfunction, jaundice]

-- fever, loss of appetite, red rash [oculomucocutaneous syndrome, toxic epidermal necrosis, erythema multiforme]
+- fever, loss of appetite, red rash [toxic epidermal necrolysis, oculomucocutaneous syndrome, erythema multiforme]

-- dry mouth, excessive drinking/urination, getting tired easily [hyperglycaemia, diabetes mellitus]
+- dry mouth, excessive fluid intake/urination, getting tired easily [hyperglycemia, diabetes mellitus]

 The above symptoms do not describe all the adverse reactions to this medicine.
 Consult with your doctor or pharmacist if you notice any symptoms of concern other than those listed above.